Read This First

 Prompt 2: It seems many false equivalencies are based on the inclusion of vague terms.
 Evaluate whether the statements below may be false equivalencies introduced to avoid a rigorous examination of the nuanced truth of the matter.

-The section turns on Evaluating Statements for False Equivalency.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Evaluating Statements for False Equivalency in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Evaluating Statements for False Equivalency, It seems many false equivalencies are based on the inclusion of vague, and Understand Your Goals.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Evaluating Statements for False Equivalency, It seems many false equivalencies are based on the inclusion of vague, and Understand Your Goals in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Example 2